Hallucinogens are a class of drugs that change the way people perceive the world around them.

-When it is smoked, it may be used alone in a glass pipe that is heated up.
-But it is more common for people to simply add a sprinkle of it to a rolled-up cigarette that is easier to conceal.
+It may be smoked on its own in a glass pipe that is heated up, but it is more common for people to simply add a sprinkle of it to a rolled-up cigarette that is easier to conceal.

-Sometimes, it is mixed with other illegal drugs as part of a polysubstance use disorder, such as ketamine.
 This is especially dangerous because an overdose on this combination can cause someone to stop breathing.
-They can also develop seizures and convulsions or go into a coma.
+They may also develop seizures and convulsions or go into a coma.

-Because of this, law enforcement officials often warn women to never let their drink leave their sight when they go to a party or club.
-If it has to be left alone for any period of time, it is best to get a new one because ketamine could have been added to it when they weren’t looking.
-Ketamine comes mainly from veterinary offices because it works as an effective animal anesthetic.
+Because of this, law enforcement officials often warn people to never let their drink leave their sight when they go to a party or club.

 List Of Hallucinogens By Drug Schedule

-The U.S. Drug Enforcement Agency (DEA) classifies all drugs (legal and illegal) into drug schedules.
-Schedules are determined based on whether a drug has medical or other use and whether it has the potential for abuse and addiction.
-The following is a list of hallucinogenic drugs by DEA drug schedules:
+The U.S. Drug Enforcement Administration (DEA) classifies all drugs (legal and illegal) into drug schedules, which are determined based on a drug’s medical value and potential for abuse.

 Schedule I Hallucinogenic Drugs

-Drugs with hallucinogenic properties which are listed as Schedule I include:
+Drugs with hallucinogenic properties that are listed as Schedule I include: